Unimat45/pport/README.md

     make -j$(nproc) -C build
     sudo make install

+To build the web ui, it is as simple as

+    npm install
+    npm run build

+from the `web-ui/` directory.
+The bundled site will be available in the `dist/` folder

 # TODO

 1. Better handling of the label input
-2. Better handling of the timing loop
-3. Add compile flag for WebSocket port
+2. Add compile flag for WebSocket port